-Matt Ulmer was named interim head coach in March 2017 and has spent the last three seasons on the Oregon staff, the first two as an assistant coach before serving as associate head coach in 2016.
+Matt Ulmer was named head coach in April 2017 and has spent the last four seasons on the Oregon staff.
+Ulmer was an assistant coach for two years and then associate head coach in 2016 before taking over the head job prior to the 2017 season.

 Ulmer came to Eugene after spending seven seasons at Long Beach State, five of which were served as a full-time assistant.
 He was also the sand volleyball program’s head coach at Long Beach, where he led the 49ers to a national championship during the 2013 season to become the youngest head coach to win a Division I volleyball championship (indoor included, men and women).

-The Ducks have made the NCAA Tournament in each of Ulmer’s three seasons, including a run to the regional semifinals during his first season in 2014.
+The Ducks made the NCAA Tournament in each of Ulmer’s three seasons on staff before he became head coach, including a run to the regional semifinals during his first season in 2014.
 In 2016, with Ulmer in an elevated role as associate head coach, the Ducks finished fourth in the Pac-12 at 21-10 (13-7 Pac-12) and reached the second round of the NCAA Tournament.
 Ulmer was in charge of the Oregon defense, which held opponents to a .194 hitting percentage overall, the best since 2005, and a .198 hitting percentage in Pac-12 play, the best mark in conference play since 2006.
 The Ducks also enjoyed an 11-game winning streak and took down No. 8 Washington with a three-set sweep for their first win in Seattle since 2009.

 Ulmer has helped mentor three all-American selections while at Oregon, including a third-team selection for Lindsey Vander Weide in 2016, as well as five all-Pac-12 selections.
 Amanda Benson also earned honorable mention all-American recognition in 2016, and was all-region and all-Pac-12 selection along with Vander Weide.
 The Ducks have also produced three Pac-12 all-freshman selections in Ulmer’s three seasons, with Ronika Stone becoming the latest to earn that honor in 2016.